-- 1) ASLR: ASLR has been really effective and wildly used in production.
-It is included in most major operating systems [6].
-Some even use kernel ASLR [7].
+1) ASLR: ASLR has been really effective and wildly used in production.
+It is included in most major operating systems [5].
+Some even use kernel ASLR [6].
 Since this mechanism is active at runtime, it does not require any changes in the code itself, the programm only has to be compiled as a position-independent executable (PIE).

-On 32-bit CPUs, only 16-bit of the address are randomized.
-These 16-bit can be brute forced in a few minutes or seconds [8]. - 2) w^x : With the rise of ROP techniques, w^x protection has been shown to be ineffective.
-It makes vulnerabilities harder to exploit but does not prevent anything. - 3) Runtime Bounds Checks: Checking for overflows at runtime is very effective but can have a huge performance impact so it is not feasible in every case.
+2) $w^x$ : With the rise of ROP techniques, $w^x$ protection has been shown to be ineffective.
+It makes vulnerabilities harder to exploit but does not prevent anything.

+3) Runtime Bounds Checks: Checking for overflows at runtime is very effective but can have a huge performance impact so it is not feasible in every case.
 It also comes with other footguns.
 There might be integer overflows when calculating the bounts which might introduce other problems.